Christian Ministry

 A Program for Practical Ministry

-Learn to apply theology to practical ministry connected with biblical truth to the lives of real people.
-Our program sets students apart by providing training in classical theological and biblical disciplines such as biblical interpretation as well as in applied disciplines such as evangelism, missions, discipleship, and spiritual formation.
+Learn to apply theology to practical ministry, connecting biblical truth to the lives of real people.
+Our program sets students apart by providing training in classical theological and biblical disciplines such as biblical interpretation, as well as applied disciplines such as evangelism, missions, discipleship, and spiritual formation.

-Pursuing a Master’s degree in Christian ministry is a calling to serve and make a positive impact on the lives of others.
-It is a path that allows you to embody and share your faith, compassion, and love.
+Pursuing a Master’s degree in Christian Ministry is a path that allows you to embody and share your faith, compassion, and love while making a meaningful impact on the lives of others.
 By sharing messages of hope, offering spiritual guidance, and fostering a sense of community, you can inspire and uplift others, helping them find solace, purpose, and a deeper connection with their faith.

 • Hermeneutics